DaveParillo/cisc187-reader/_sources/class-IV-templates/templates.rst

   in-line copies of the function body.
   The compiler is not obligated to do so, but usually does.

-  To get the same behavior from non-member functions, the :cref:`inline` keyword is used.
+  To get the same behavior from non-member functions, the :lang:`inline` keyword is used.

 - The ``friend`` keyword is often used to provide private member access to